data-dot-all/dataall/pages/architecture.md

 To fit the requirements of enterprise grade customers, data.all architecture has two variants.
 Both architectures are part of data.all code base and can be configured with in the deployment with the `internet_facing` parameter of the configuration cdk.json file.
+Check the [Deploy to AWS](./deploy-aws/) section.

 - Internet facing architecture
 - VPC facing architecture

 ### Internet facing architecture
-This architecture relies on AWS services living outside the VPC like S3 and CloudFront for data.all UI and documentation hosting.
+This architecture relies on AWS services living outside the VPC like S3 and CloudFront for data.all UI and user guide documentation hosting.
 Backend APIs are public and can be reached from the internet.
 Internet facing services are protected with AWS Wep Application Firewall (WAF).

 ![](img/architecture_frontend_internet.drawio.png#zoom#shadow)